brantondemoss/brantondemoss.github.io/writing/kata.md

 It would be very useful to estimate pixel-accurate depth maps from monocular camera images<sup>[citation needed]</sup>.
 Humans cannot accurately label per-pixel depth maps, and LiDAR data is expensive to gather, so can we somehow get a network to estimate depth using only raw images as training samples?

 It turns out, yes!
-By exploiting frame-to-frame consistent scene geometry and the fact that sequential video frames contain many of the same objects, we can have a network guess a depth and scene pose, use some geometry to transform that scene to another viewpoint, and back propagate pixel-wise photometric loss from the reconstructed and actual images to learn depth and pose accuracy.
+By exploiting frame-to-frame consistent scene geometry and the fact that sequential video frames contain many of the same objects, we can have a network guess a depth and camera pose, use some clever differentiable geometric transformations to *reconstruct* that scene from the guessed viewpoint of a subsequent video frame, and back propagate pixel-wise photometric loss from the reconstructed and actual images to enforce scene-consistent depth and pose estimations.
+It turns out that the only way for the network to guess *consistent* depth and camera pose from frame-to-frame is to guess *correct* depth and pose.
 Using this method, networks can learn to predict accurate depth maps with only raw video input.

 ![](monocdiagram.png)
 *Self-supervised monocular network diagram[^24]*